dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/package-layout.markdown

 follow.
 They describe how you organize the files and directories within your package, and how to name things.
 You don't have to have every single thing these guidelines specify.
 If your package doesn't have binaries, it doesn't need a directory for them.
-But if it does, you'll make everyone's life easier if you call it `bin`.
+But if it does, you should call it `bin` if you want pub to know what to do with it.

 To give you a picture of the whole enchilada, here's what a complete package (conveniently named `enchilada`) that uses every corner of these guidelines